A Haunting in Venice: Plot

-When the guests come across an underground chamber containing the skeletal remains of the dead children, Dr Ferrier suffers a post-traumatic-stress episode and nearly kills Gérard.
-He is locked inside the music room to recover, Drake giving Poirot the only key.
-After examining Gérard's invitation, Poirot deduces Oliver sent it and is conspiring with Portfoglio.
-Portfoglio, who investigated Alicia's death, gave Reynolds private details, while Oliver had hoped to use Poirot's incapability of explaining the supernatural as a plot for her next book.
-Dr Ferrier is then found stabbed to death.
+When the guests come across an underground chamber containing the skeletal remains of the dead children, Leslie suffers a panic attack and nearly kills Maxime.
+He is locked inside the music room to recover, Rowena giving Poirot the only key.
+After examining Maxime's invitation, Poirot deduces Oliver sent it and is conspiring with Vitale.
+Vitale, who investigated Alicia's death, gave Joyce private details, while Oliver had hoped to use Poirot's incapability of explaining the supernatural as a plot for her next book.
+Leslie is then found stabbed to death.

-Gathering the remaining guests together, Poirot reveals Drake is the murderer.
-Obsessed with keeping Alicia for herself, she cut her off from contact with Gérard after learning they planned to reconcile and used small amounts of poisonous "mad honey" to weaken and then care for her.
-One night, Seminoff unknowingly gave Alicia tea containing a fatal dose.
-Drake, fearful of exposure, staged Alicia's suicide.
-When she began receiving blackmail threats, Drake suspected either Reynolds or Ferrier.
-She pushed Reynolds to her death after mistakenly attempting to drown Poirot and forced Ferrier into stabbing himself via the palazzo's internal phone line by threatening to kill his son, hoping to pass off both deaths as part of the "Children's Vendetta".
-When Poirot confronts Drake on the roof, Alicia's ghost seems to appear to them both, vengefully pulling Drake down off the building, and then dragging her down to the bottom of the canal to her death, by drowning.
+Gathering the remaining guests together, Poirot reveals Rowena is the murderer.
+Obsessed with keeping Alicia for herself, she cut her off from contact with Maxime after learning they planned to reconcile and used small amounts of poisonous honey to weaken and then care for her.
+One night, Olga unknowingly gave Alicia tea containing a fatal dose of the honey.
+Rowena, fearful of exposure, staged Alicia's suicide.
+When she began receiving blackmail threats, Rowena suspected either Joyce or Leslie.
+She pushed Joyce to her death after mistakenly attempting to drown Poirot and forced Leslie into stabbing himself via the palazzo's internal phone line by threatening to kill Leopold, hoping to pass off both deaths as part of the children's curse.
+When Poirot confronts Rowena on the roof, Alicia's ghost seems to appear to them both, pulling Rowena down off the building to her death.

-As dawn breaks, Poirot ends his friendship with Oliver, but decides not to unmask Portfoglio's involvement in the séance, keeping him on as a bodyguard.
-He privately exposes Leopold as the blackmailer, who explains that he had understood the poisoning signs his father missed, making the connection after realizing Drake's first starring role was in a Mozart opera, whose protagonist is the "king of poisons".
-Poirot suggests Leopold and Seminoff — who volunteers to adopt Leopold and raise him with her husband as their own — clear their consciences by using the money to help the Hollands start a new life in America.
-With his faith mostly restored, Poirot returns home to accept new cases.
+As dawn breaks, Poirot ends his friendship with Ariadne, elects not to unmask Vitale's involvement in the séance, keeping him on as a bodyguard, and privately exposes Leopold as the blackmailer.
+Leopold explains he understood the poisoning signs his father missed, making the connection after realizing Rowena's first starring role was in an opera whose lead character is the "king of poisons".
+Poirot suggests Leopold and Olga clear their consciences by using the money to help the Holland siblings to start a new life in America.
+After noting the possibility of an afterlife, he then returns home to accept new cases.